tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-indexer.md

 Both source and target field names are case-insensitive.

+To learn about scenarios where field mappings are useful, see [Search Indexer Field Mappings](https://docs.microsoft.com/azure/search/search-indexer-field-mappings).

 <a name="FieldMappingFunctions"></a>
 ***Field Mapping Functions***

-Field mappings can also be used to transform source field values using *mapping functions*.
+Field mappings can also be used to transform source field values using *field mapping functions*.
+For example, an arbitrary string value can be base64-encoded so it can be used to populate a document key field.

-Only one such function is currently supported: `jsonArrayToStringCollection`.
-It parses a field that contains a string formatted as a JSON array into a Collection(Edm.String) field in the target index.
-It is intended for use with Azure SQL indexer in particular, since SQL doesn't have a native collection data type.
-It can be used as follows:

-	"fieldMappings" : [ { "sourceFieldName" : "tags", "mappingFunction" : { "name" : "jsonArrayToStringCollection" } } ]

-For example, if the source field contains the string `["red", "white", "blue"]`, then the target field of type `Collection(Edm.String)` will be populated with the three values `"red"`, `"white"` and `"blue"`.

-Note that the `targetFieldName` property is optional; if left out, the `sourceFieldName` value is used.
+To learn more about when and how to use field mapping functions, see [Field Mapping Functions](https://docs.microsoft.com/azure/search/search-indexer-field-mappings#field-mapping-functions).

 ### Request body examples
  The following example creates an indexer that copies data from the table referenced by the `ordersds` data source to the `orders` index on a schedule that starts on Jan 1, 2015 UTC and runs hourly.
 Each indexer invocation will be successful if no more than 5 items fail to be indexed in each batch, and no more than 10 items fail to be indexed in total.